MTD and VAT

 - the business is run entirely by practising members of a religious society or order whose beliefs are incompatible with using electronic communications or keeping electronic records

 These exemptions mirror the current exemptions from online filing for VAT.
-Existing exemptions from online filing for VAT will be carried over automatically to MTD for VAT and it is not necessary to reapply.
+Existing exemptions from online filing for VAT have been carried over automatically to MTD for VAT and it is not necessary to reapply.
 Any business with taxable turnover below the VAT threshold is automatically exempt and does not need to apply to HMRC.

 Applications can be made by phoning the VAT helpline 0300 200 3700 or in writing to HM Revenue and Customs - VAT Written Enquiries Team, Portcullis House, 21 India Street, Glasgow, G2 4PZ.